omkarcloud/google-maps-scraper/README.md

 [500+ Happy People](https://github.com/sponsors/omkarcloud?frequency=one-time) have already invested in the Pro Version and are reaping its benefits to grow their businesses.

 ![people](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/people-new.png)

+### ❓ How does your tool stack up against other website-based scrapers?

+Our tool offers several advantages over other website-based scrapers:

+1. 🔑 Unlimited Searches for Life
+   The single most important reason to choose our tool is that you get unlimited searches for a lifetime.
+Other websites typically charge around $28 for just 20 searches.
+With us, you pay once and enjoy unlimited searches forever.

+2. ⚡ Faster Performance
+   Our tool is a desktop application, which makes it much faster than website-based scrapers.

+3. 🖥️ Easy and User-Friendly
+   Using our tool is incredibly easy to use.
+Simply open the app, enter your query, and get the results within 2 minutes.
+No need to navigate through complex websites or deal with login processes.

+4. 💰 One-Time Payment, No Recurring Costs
+   With our tool, you **OWN** the software.
+There are no subscriptions or recurring charges.
+You make a one-time payment and receive lifetime updates, making it a cost-effective investment in the long run.

+In summary, our tool offers unlimited searches, faster performance, easy, and a one-time payment model, setting it apart from other website-based scrapers.

 ### ❓ How to Get the Pro Version?